USS O-12

 USS O-12 (SS-73), also known as "Submarine No. 73", was one of 16 O-class submarines of the United States Navy commissioned during World War I.

 Laid up in reserve by the US Navy, in 1924, the submarine was leased for use in Arctic exploration in 1930, sponsored by William Randolph Hearst.
 Renamed Nautilus, the submarine suffered significant damage while exploring the Arctic, in 1931, and while having recorded significant data while there, Hearst considered the venture a failure.
-She returned to Norway, to repair the damage, and the submarine was returned to the USN there, they had the submarine towed down a fjord and scuttled, in November 1931.
+She returned to Norway, to repair the damage, and the submarine was returned to the U.S. Navy there, they had the submarine towed down a fjord and scuttled, in November 1931.

 Design

 The later O-boats, O-11 through O-16, were designed by the Lake Torpedo Boat Company, to different specifications from the earlier boats designed by Electric Boat.
 They did not perform as well, and are sometimes considered a separate class.
 The submarines had a length of 175 ft overall, a beam of 16 ft 7 in, and a mean draft of 13 ft 11 in.
 They displaced 485 LT on the surface and 566 LT submerged.
-The O-class submarines had a crew of 2 officers and 27 enlisted men.
+The O-class submarines had a crew of two officers and 27 enlisted men.
 They had a diving depth of 200 ft.

 For surface running, the boats were powered by two 500 bhp Busch-Sulzer diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 370 hp Diehl Manufacture Company electric motor.
 They could reach 14 kn on the surface and 11 kn underwater.
 On the surface, the O class had a range of 5500 nmi at 11.5 kn.

 The boats were armed with four 18-inch (450 mm) torpedo tubes in the bow.
 They carried four reloads, for a total of eight torpedoes.
 The O-class submarines were also armed with a single 3 in/23 caliber retractable deck gun.